Ignore Me While I Do This

 A helpful way some handle OCPD compulsions is to choose projects wisely.
 You may still pine away for long hours—even weeks or months—but obsessing over one project is better than 10.
 Choose one path for now, activate your turn signal and exit at the next off ramp.
 In practical terms, select obsessions wisely.
 Learn to say, “No.” Exert energy on what matters most.
 Decline involvement in secondary activities with which you are likely to unduly obsess.

 What if you feel you cannot dial back obsessions on your own?
-With cognitive behavioral therapy and visualization techniques this is possible for those with OCPD—to a lesser degree for someone with OCD.
-Addictions ofter require additional therapies.
+With cognitive behavioral therapy and visualization techniques it is possible for those with OCPD—to a lesser degree for someone with OCD—to adjust behavior.
+Addictions often require additional therapies.
 Seek a support group or talk to your doctor to get A Bit More Healthy.